pearsonca/scala-commsim/index.md

 Prominent articles in the social sciences have previously argued this position, though perhaps less specifically, by observing that agent-based modeling is the more natural and powerful means to explore representations of social phenomena.
-Yet, some still insist on using networks as a fundamental element of [those models][Snijders201044].
+Yet, some still insist on using networks as the fundamental element of [those models][Snijders201044].
 We propose a different lens - the transient *events* are what should be modeled, not the ties.
 The events are then filtered through a model observation process which translates those events into a network; this is where we have the opportunity to explicitly state how we are aggregating.
-We may then meaningful compare predictions based on network measurements to model outcomes via relevant tests.
+We may then meaningfully compare predictions based on network measurements to model outcomes via relevant tests.

 We will begin by reflecting on modeling philosophy, then discuss some practical